-A rectangle is a 2D shape in Spark AR Studio.
+A rectangle is a 2D shape in Meta Spark Studio.
 Use it to render textures and materials, creating 2D effects like frames, backgrounds and colored overlays.

 To add a rectangle:

-You'll see a rectangular shape in the center of the Viewport.
+You'll see a square shape in the top left of the Viewport and Simulator.
 A canvas will be added to the Scene panel too:

 A rectangle will always be the child of a canvas - either directly, or as a child of another 2D object.
-If the canvas is in screen space, this means the rectangle will rescale with the size of device's screen.
+If the canvas is in screen space, this means the rectangle can be set to rescale with the size of a device's screen.

 To create a material for a rectangle: